Q & A with Author JP Paul

 I believe it's current, conversational and fluid.
 I hate to say contemporary since that has weighted connotations of its own, more so in the visual arts world.
 I don't want people to think that this book is overtly experimental or bizarre.
 I've been told by one editor who I admire that it is acrobatic and dizzying -- in a good way I think -- and aimed for the reader who prefers to engage with the writing rather than escape to an unreal place.

 I wanted the story to seem familiar and well-paced without being hectic.
-I don’t want to confuse readers but I admit it will certainly help if the readers reserve some time to get lost in the book.
+I don’t want to confuse readers but I admit it will certainly help if the readers reserve some time to get lost in the book's layers.
 I try to write as a reader, not a word scientist.
 I use humor when I think it works, drama where its intended.
 I’m not out to game readers.
 That said, I hope my writing makes people contemplate the issues that lay behind the story.

-My characters are mainly regular Joes with huge upside, people working to build careers and create a better life for themselves and their community.
+Many characters are regular Joes with huge upside, people working to build careers and create a better life for themselves and their community.
 They are fictional depictions of imperfect people who you might know or meet on any given day.
 I've always enjoyed studying the human condition and strive for recognizable protagonists who are credible even if they're not pleasant or easily-accessible hero types.
 That said, I think my characters have plenty to cheer for.

 I create a dilemma in the modern reading world.
 My work often has character arcs with rough beginnings and positive endings.
 The protagonists may seem unlikeable for many but they grow into better persons through the story.
 Balanced against the need for instant hooks, it's difficult to set the protagonists properly in the first few chapters for the sake of the plot without the reader saying, "Wait a second, I don't like these characters.
 Why should I continue reading?"
 I hope readers can get into the minds of my characters and see where they're going rather than let the initial skin dissuade them.
 I believe they are thought-provoking and worth getting to know.
 They better be since at least one sequel is in the works!